-Situated right around the corner from Liverpool’s most vibrant bars and restaurants, leading high-street shops and most popular sight-seeing attractions, this is the ideal place for a balance of exploration and entertainment.
+Situated right around the corner from Liverpool’s most vibrant bars and restaurants, leading high-street shops and famous landmarks, this is the perfect place for an unforgettable stay in Liverpool.

 Rocky Horror Show

 The Rocky Horror Picture Show is an iconic musical, comedy and horror film directed by Jim Sharman.
 Adapted from the original musical stage production, the 1975 film tells the story of a newly engaged couple whose car breaks down in a desolate area.

 While in search of help, their journey takes an unforgettable turn when they stumble upon the weird and wonderful mansion of Dr.Frank-N-Furter, an alien from planet Transsexual.

 Rocky Horror Show (1973)

 Written over a period of six months by Richard O’Brien, the now iconic stage production was originally previewed in 1973 at The Royal Court Theatre Upstairs in London.

 Expected to be shown for only a few weeks, it’s fair to say that O’Brien could not have anticipated the rapid success of the show and the decades of popularity that would follow.

 After moving from theatre to theatre, welcoming larger and larger audiences, the Rocky Horror Show was notably recognised as the best musical of 1973 by critics at the Evening Standard.